 Thus, the body stores fat for a reason.
 When food is scarce, such as in winter or during fasting, the human body can live off body fat.

 Due to elevated insulin levels, constant eating blocks the enzyme breaking down body fat (Meijssen et al. 20011).

 Therefore, conventional calorie restriction can lead to weight loss in the short term but fat gain in the long run (Fothergill et al. 20162).

 Accordingly, a study of 76,704 overweight men and 99,791 overweight women showed that 99.5% could not lose weight by restricting calories (Flides et al. 20153).

 Thus, obesity is a hormonal, not a caloric imbalance.

-Since not only carbohydrates but also proteins stimulate insulin secretion, constant eating prevents weight loss.
+Since carbohydrates and proteins stimulate insulin secretion, constant eating prevents weight loss.

-Since we know now that prolonged fasting burns fat more efficiently, why should we fast for 16 hours?
+Since prolonged fasting burns fat more efficiently, why should we fast for 16 hours?

 There are two substantial reasons for 16 hours of intermittent fasting:

 On the one hand, the 16 hours of intermittent fasting have practical reasons.
 If you skip breakfast or dinner, you have already reached 16 hours of intermittent fasting.